malgorithms/toffee/README.md

  * it works with Node.js
  * it works in the browser, too -- even the advanced features.

+Newest feature:

+ * post-processing!
+You can let Toffee do your server-side code highighting, and other magic.

 Toffee has many cool features.
 Keep on reading.

 Table of Contents